general-patches/general-patches/README.md

 🔭 I’m currently working on a mini project at the University of Pretoria.

-🌱 I’m currently learning Applied Maths and Computer Science.
+🌱 I’m currently studying Applied Maths and Computer Science.

 📫 My LinkedIn profile: www.linkedin.com/in/gianni-volpi
 <!--